rt2yrru/youtube_dl_custom_old/README.md

 #Thanks

-      - Thanks @yan12125 (youtube-dl contributor/maintainer) for your help to extend this utility
+     - Thanks @yan12125 aka Yen Chi Hsuan (youtube-dl contributor/maintainer) for your help to extend this utility

-      - Thanks Carla Iriberri (Travis Builder) for helping me fixing the builds for TRAVIS CI
+     - Thanks @iriberri aka Carla Iriberri (Travis Builder) for helping me fixing the builds for TRAVIS CI